pyeventsourcing/eventsourcing/README.md

 # Check the state of the aggregate.
 assert world.history == ['something']
 ```

+The `World` class uses the aggregate base class `Aggregate` from the library's
+`domain` module.
+The `@event` decorator is used to define aggregate event classes.
+The attributes of the event classes are defined to match the parameters of the
+decorated method signature.
+When a decorated method is called, an event object
+is constructed with the given method arguments.
+The event is then "applied" to
+the aggregate, using the decorated method body to evolve the state of the
+aggregate object.

 The example below defines an event-sourced application `Worlds`.
 It has a command method `create_world()` that creates and saves